Skip to content

 What are the most interesting or surprising findings from your work so far?

 We work on a variety of topics and disease processes.
 I have to admit that there has not been an investigation thus far which has not produced some interesting or unexpected findings.
-Each project has afforded an enriching learing experience for me (and hopefully for the students which whom I work).
+Each project has afforded an enriching learning experience for me (and hopefully for the students which whom I work).

 What is your favorite part of your job?